Emma Thompson

-Early life
+Early life and education

-Thompson was born in London on 15 April 1959.
-Her mother is Scottish actress Phyllida Law, while her English father, Eric Thompson, was an actor best known as the writer–narrator of the popular children's television series The Magic Roundabout.
+Thompson was born in Hammersmith, London on 15 April 1959.
+Her mother is Scottish actress Phyllida Law, while her English father, Eric Thompson, was an actor best known as the writer of the popular children's television series The Magic Roundabout.
 Her godfather was the director and writer Ronald Eyre.
 She has a younger sister, Sophie, who is also an actress.
 The family lived in the West Hampstead district of London, and Thompson was educated at Camden School for Girls.
 She spent much time in Scotland during her childhood and often visited Ardentinny, where her grandparents and uncle lived.

 In her youth, Thompson was intrigued by language and literature, a trait she attributes to her father, who shared her love of words.
 After successfully taking A levels in English, French and Latin, and securing a scholarship, she began studying for an English degree at Newnham College, Cambridge, arriving in 1977.
 Thompson believes that it was inevitable she would become an actor, remarking that she was "surrounded by creative people and I don't think it would ever have gone any other way, really".
 While there, she had a "seminal moment" that turned her to feminism and inspired her to take up performing.
 She explained in a 2007 interview how she discovered the book The Madwoman in the Attic, "which is about Victorian female writers and the disguises they took on in order to express what they wanted to express.
 That completely changed my life."
 She became a self-professed "punk rocker", with short red hair and a motorbike, and aspired to be a comedian like Lily Tomlin.

-At Cambridge, Thompson was invited into the Cambridge Footlights, the university's prestigious sketch comedy troupe, by its president, Martin Bergman, becoming its first female member.
+At Cambridge, Thompson was invited into the Cambridge Footlights, the university's prestigious sketch comedy troupe, by its president, Martin Bergman.
 Also in the troupe were fellow actors Stephen Fry and Hugh Laurie, and she had a romantic relationship with the latter.
 Fry recalled that "there was no doubt that Emma was going the distance.
 Our nickname for her was Emma Talented."

 In 1980, Thompson served as the Vice President of Footlights, and co-directed the troupe's first all-female revue, Woman's Hour.
 The following year, she and her Footlights team won the Perrier Award at the Edinburgh Festival Fringe for their sketch show The Cellar Tapes.
 She graduated with upper second-class honours.
+In the early 80's, Thompson studied clowning under Philippe Gaulier at École Philippe Gaulier.

-Thompson's father died in 1982, aged 52.
+Thompson's father died in 1982, at age 52.
 She has stated that this "tore [the family] to pieces", and "I can't begin to tell you how much I regret his not being around".
-She added, "At the same time, it's possible that were he still alive I might never have had the space or courage to do what I've done ...
+She added, "At the same time, it's possible that were he still alive I might never have had the space or courage to do what I've done...
 I have a definite feeling of inheriting space.
 And power."